mila411/rust-kafka-like/README.md

 - **Replication**: Replication of messages across multiple brokers for fault tolerance.
 - **Schema Registry**: Management of message schemas to ensure compatibility between producers and consumers.
 - **Benchmarking**: Comprehensive benchmarking tests to measure performance of various components.
+- **Automatic Scaling:** Automatically scale the number of instances based on load.

 ### Basic usage